Skip to content

 78. High Conservation Value (HCV) or combined HCV/HCS management and monitoring plans for all estates planted/planned planting since January 2015?

-[Externally verified] The management and monitoring plans for HCV assessment of PT Maju Aneka Sawit and RSPO NPPs of PT Sarana Esa Cita (PT SEC), PT Multipersada Gatramegah (PT MPG), and PT Lestari Abadi Perkasa are publicly available.
+[Externally verified] The management and monitoring plans for the HCV assessments of PT Maju Aneka Sawit, PT Sarana Esa Cita (PT SEC), PT Globalindo Alam Perkasa, PT Hariso Legra Astari, PT Sukajadi Sawit Mekar, PT Mulia Indah, PT Multipersada Gatramegah (PT MPG), PT Musim Mas Pelalawan District, and PT Lestari Abadi Perkasa are publicly available.

 • Y